 Students wishing to pursue a PhD in philosophy and cognitive science register in the philosophy program in the normal fashion but pursue a significant portion of their studies with faculty in the several departments participating in the interdisciplinary program.
 Students may apply for admission to the interdisciplinary program at the same time that they apply to the Department of Philosophy, or at some point after entering UC San Diego.
 (All students wishing to transfer into any interdisciplinary program must do so prior to the end of the fifth quarter of residency.)

 Students in philosophy/cognitive science are required to complete all of the requirements for the PhD in philosophy with the following five amendments:

 The Science Studies Program at UC San Diego is committed to interdisciplinary investigations.
-Understanding, interpreting, and explaining the scientific enterprise demand a systematic integration of the perspectives developed within the communication of science, history of science, sociology of science, and philosophy of science.
+Understanding, interpreting, and explaining the scientific enterprise demands a systematic integration of the perspectives developed within the communication of science, history of science, sociology of science, and philosophy of science.
 The program offers students an opportunity to work towards such integration, while receiving a thorough training at the professional level in one of the component disciplines (communications, history, sociology, philosophy).

 Students enrolled in the program choose one of the component disciplines for their major field of specialist studies (for students enrolled in the Department of Philosophy, this major field is, of course, philosophy), and are required to complete minor field requirements in the others.
 The core of the program, however, is a yearlong seminar in science studies, led by faculty from all participating departments.